yana-safonova/PatchWorkPlot/README.md

 - `OUTPUT_DIR`: the name of output directory.
 If the directory does not exist, it will be created.

 #### Example of joint usage of IgDetective & PatchWorkPlot
-The directory [`test_dataset`](test_dataset) includes five IgDetective directories containing results of IGH locus annotation for five cat genomes:
+The directory [`test_dataset`](test_dataset) includes five IgDetective directories containing results of IG/TR locus annotation for five cat genomes:
 - `test_dataset/mPumCon1.1_hap1_igdetective`: the mountain lion, haplotype 1
 - `test_dataset/mPumCon1.1_hap2_igdetective`: the mountain lion, haplotype 2
 - `test_dataset/mNeoNeb1_igdetective`: the clouded leopard